 Financial scams targeting older clients have become so prevalent, the Department of Health and Human Services dubbed them “the crime of the 21st century.”
 While this type of crime can impact healthy clients, those with diminished mental capacity are much more susceptible.

-As an advisor, you should be particularly aware of two categories of financial crimes — desperation and predation.
+As a financial professional, you should be particularly aware of two categories of financial crimes — desperation and predation.
 Crimes of desperation are typically those in which a family member or friend is so badly in need of money they will take advantage of a vulnerable person to get what they’re after.
 The perpetrator may even justify their actions in these cases by convincing themselves they’re owed the money as payment for care they might be providing, no matter how minimal that care might actually be.

 Crimes of predation occur when a predator builds trust with an older person with the intent of committing financial abuse later.
 This can include tricking someone to sign over money or property.
 Desperation and predation offenders will often deceive, coerce, intimidate, emotionally abuse or make empty promises of lifelong care.
 They will usually try to isolate the victim from friends and family to prevent others from getting information that could tip them off to the scam.